Become a Poll Worker

 Below are a few items that will aid you in getting comfortable in your new task.

-- The 2023 Preliminary is on Tuesday, September 19 and the General Election is Tuesday, November 7.
+- The 2023 Preliminary, if needed, is on Tuesday, September 19 and the General Election is Tuesday, November 7.
 Malden has eight wards, each ward is broken into three precincts, there are additionally three sub-precincts.
 A complete list of all 27 voting precincts may be found at this link.

 - Please report to work on Election Day at 6:00 am to allow for enough set up time before the polls open at 7:00.
 The polls stay open until 8:00 pm, at which time your Precinct Warden will instruct you on the closing process and dismiss the Inspectors once voting tallies are completed.
 Time of dismissal is typically between 8:30 and 8:45 pm.
 Elections bringing in a higher voter turnout may require you to stay a bit later than this.
 The Warden’s discretion is final.